-Wondering how to find short term rentals?
+Wondering how to find temporary housing and short term rentals?
 Learn all the tricks and tips

 Sometimes, people need to find somewhere to live for just a few weeks or months.
 This may be true for you if you’re going to be temporarily living somewhere for work or play.
 You might even want to find a vacation rental for an extended getaway, or want to test living on your own before moving out of your parent’s house.
 If you can relate to one of these situations, short term housing could be perfect for you.
 However, you might not know how to find short term rentals (STR).